Shopify/hydrogen-v1/docs/framework/hydrogen-config.md

 {% endcodeblock %}

+> Note:
-Note: If Hydrogen fails to render the custom error page, it will fallback to the default built-in Error page.
+> If Hydrogen fails to render the custom error page, then it falls back to the default built-in Error page.

 ## Changing the configuration file location